isomerpages/govtech-corp/media/technews/_posts/2024-08-28-post-From application to interview: how to score a GovTech internship.md

 Showcase your technical expertise through various means such as</p>
 <ul>
 <li>
-<p>Education and coursework: Highlight relevant courses or certifications
+<p><strong>Education and coursework: </strong>Highlight relevant courses
-you have completed to indicate your skills and knowledge.</p>
+or certifications you have completed to indicate your skills and knowledge.</p>
 </li>
 <li>
-<p>Personal projects: Whether it’s developing a mobile app, creating a website,
+<p><strong>Personal projects: </strong>Whether it’s developing a mobile app,
-or designing a prototype, these projects can help highlight your initiative and proficiency.</p>
+creating a website, or designing a prototype, these projects can help highlight your initiative and proficiency.</p>
 </li>
 <li>
-<p>Portfolio: Especially for roles like UX design, a portfolio can significantly
+<p><strong>Portfolio: </strong>Especially for roles like UX design, a portfolio
-enhance your application by demonstrating your design process, creativity, and technical skills.</p>
+can significantly enhance your application by demonstrating your design process, creativity, and technical skills.</p>
 </li>
 </ul>
 <h4>2.
 Problem-Solving Abilities</h4>